 How To Make Authentic Thai Green Curry Paste

-- On a small skillet, toast white peppercorn, coriander, and cumin seeds on medium heat until fragrant, and you start to hear some seeds popping from the pan.
-About 2-3 minutes.
+Step 1.
+On a small skillet, toast white peppercorn, coriander, and cumin seeds on medium heat until fragrant and you hear some seeds popping from the pan.
+It takes about 2-3 minutes.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

-- Add galangal and lemongrass to a sturdy mortar and pestle and pound until soft and paste-like forms.
+Step 2.
+Add galangal and lemongrass to a sturdy mortar and pestle and pound until you have a smooth paste.

-- Add the ground spices, and you should have a smooth brownish green paste.
+Step 5.
+Add the ground spices, and you should have a smooth brownish-green paste.
 (The spices turned the green paste brown, it’s normal!)

-- Add shrimp paste last and mesh it all up with the paste until everything is completely well blended and no large chunks appear.
-It’s ready for use!
+Step 6.
+Add shrimp paste last and mesh it all up with the paste until everything is completely well blended and no large chunks appear.
+That's it!
+You just made your curry paste, and it’s ready for use!

 - When handling chilis and removing the seeds, kitchen gloves are a must, or you can hurt yourself with the hot oils of the chilis burning your skin.
 It’s a very unpleasant experience.